 In addition, thanks to Charlotte Menon firstname.lastname@example.org for saying "Why not?" and e-mail encouragement for getting a Woodworth web page up.

 NOTE: Special thanks to cousin Helen Hull for her Woodworth help and influence beginning about 33 years ago.
-If not for her informing our family of Jeanette Behan's newsletters and pending book years ago, this web page would not exist.
+If not for her informing our family of Jeanette Behan's newsletters and pending book in the mid-1980s, this web page would not exist.

 Please sign the Woodworth Genealogy Guestbook